knexator/blog/_time_genres/past-and-future.md

 gives an answer to this phenomenon: while all material objects change with respect to time, the human soul lives in meta-meta-meta-...-time, meaning that we experience the one and only objective time: if someone were to travel in time and change history, we would advance in meta-time to the new timeline and be aware of the changes.
 With this explanation, we can imagine that a player gives soul to the avatars they control, making them also advance in (at least) meta-time.
-This view of players as soul-givers also serves to explain why [Past Clones](/time-genres/past-clones) have no free will: the player is controlling a single avatar, meaning that only that avatar is aware of the changes to the timeline.
+This view of players as soul-givers also serves to explain why [Record Clones](/time-genres/record-clones) have no free will: the player is controlling a single avatar, meaning that only that avatar is aware of the changes to the timeline.

 Anyway, that's enough of that.
 Here are some games with this model of time: